Board of Directors

 After law school, she did pro bono work at Disability Rights North Carolina and worked at the ACLU Capital Punishment Project.
 Following her time at the ACLU Capital Punishment Project, she worked as a sentencing advocate in death penalty cases, opening her own practice as a mitigation investigator.
 She subsequently had the privilege of serving as the Associate Director at the Carolina Justice Policy Center, now known as Emancipate NC.
 Currently, she works at Legal Aid of North Carolina Advocates for Children’s Services as a staff attorney, where she represents children in various stages of the school-to-prison pipeline.

-Kristie Puckett-Williams, Board Member
+Kristie Puckett-Williams, Board Secretary and Chair